I recently had a question from one of our loyal visitors, I thought it was a great Q&A to share and explore a bit, here it is:

 If there are no errors on your credit report, and no bankruptcy, repo etc., then what about your credit card balances?
 For the best credit score possible, keep your credit card balances low.
 What’s considered low?
 Keeping your CC balances 25% or less of your total credit line is a good guideline.

-Yes it is!
-Anything above 50% will drag down your credit score quite a bit.
 For example we’ll say you have two credit cards, one has a $3,000 credit limit, the other has a $5,000 limit.
 Your total “credit line” or “credit limit” on your credit cards would then be $8,000.
-If you carry a total balance on both cards of 4,000, your total balance would be occupying 50% of your total credit limit, this is not good for your credit score.
+If you carry a total balance on both cards of $4,000, your total balance would be occupying 50% of your total credit limit (or 50% credit utilization ratio), this is not good for your credit score.
 If this sounds like your situation, work on paying down your credit card balances as much as possible.

 If you cannot figure out why your credit score is low, it could be because you have too much debt such as personal loans, student loans etc. Or it could simply be that your credit history is too short.
 In any event, our credit score estimator may be able to help you figure out what is bringing down your credit score, give it a try.